b-hemanth/shotspotter/README.md

 The Justice Tech Lab's ShotSpotter uses acoustic sensors to detect gunfire sounds and record time as well as location of all gunfire incidents in a covered area.

 The dataset we use covers Washington DC for the years 2006-2017.
+Check out the full ShotSpotter data here http://justicetechlab.org/shotspotter-data/.

 To find more information about the Shotspotter data see: